austin-sohn/Computer-System-Architecture-Project/README.md

 - Plug Uno R3 into computer
 - Upload sketch into Arduino Uno R3
 - Download Flip 3.4.7 (install instructions in ArduinoHIDKeyboard >> FLIP install)
-- Short the pins indicated in the picture below
+- Short the pins indicated in the picture above
  ![short](https://user-images.githubusercontent.com/60045116/203705104-ddfe3398-ca22-4c25-8c8f-587575c5bee2.png)

 - Go to Device Manager and the Arduino R3 should be labeled as Arduino Uno